nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 > Enable VPC Flow Logs (VPC Flow Logs is a VPC feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC)

 Q: If you want a 500 Mbps Direct Connect connection between your corporate datacenter to AWS, you would choose a .................. connection.
-> Hosted
-> A Dedicated Direct Connect connection supports 1Gbps and 10Gbps
-> Hosted Direct Connect connection supports 50Mbps, 500Mbps, up to 10Gbps
+> Hosted ( A Dedicated Direct Connect connection supports 1Gbps and 10Gbps.
+Whereas, Hosted Direct Connect connection supports 50Mbps, 500Mbps, up to 10Gbps)

 Q: You have an internal web application hosted in a private subnet in your VPC that you want to be used by other customers.
 You don't want to expose the application to the Internet or open your whole VPC to other customers.
 What should you do?
 > Use VPC Endpoint Services (AWS PrivateLink) (Allows you to expose a private application to other AWS customers without making the application public to the Internet and without making a VPC Peering connection)